amigdol1/pizza/README.md

 # Order Pizza: A Website to Place a Pizza Order and View the Relevant Cost
-## Object Orientation: Introduction to Programming (Evening Course) 7.16.2016
+## Object-oriented Javascript: Introduction to Programming (Evening Course) 7.16.2016

 ## Description
 This webpage returns a specific output based on what the user inputs into a form through looping, arrays, and branching (conditional logic).